uwgraphics/VEP2-Scripts/README.md

-# Helper Scripts fr VEP 2
+# Helper Scripts for VEP 2

 These are some simple Python Scripts that I have written in the process of trying to bring the VEP project up to date.